 Impacts of climate change

-Polar deserts are good indicators of climate change because of the freeze/thaw balance which controls many aspects in the environment.
-Desert systems are also very responsive to changes in climate.
+The polar desert is a good indicator of climate change.
+The freeze/thaw balance controls many aspects in the environment, so small changes in the climate can have large effects.
+Desert systems in general are also very responsive to changes in climate.

 In the Antarctic, it is thought that CO2, temperature and UV levels will all increase as a result of climate change.
 There will also be a change in water availability.
 A warmer climate will create more melt water, and will also increase the amount of available habitat for plants, especially in coastal areas and on the Antarctic Peninsula.
 New plants may then be able to establish, either naturally or by accidental introduction from humans.

 Climate change is expected to profoundly change the circulation of the world’s oceans.
-The Southern Ocean is a key component of this system because of its role in circumpolar transport of water as part of the global 'conveyor belt' circulation.
+The Southern Ocean is a key component of this system. because of its role in circumpolar transport of water.
 If the sinking of cold water off Greenland is interrupted by icecap meltwaters, circulation from the Atlantic will be reduced.
-Similarly, the formation of Antarctic Bottom Water will be reduced if coastal waters around Antarctica become warmer.
-These sinking waters carry oxygen from the surface to ocean’s abyssal depths, so interruption of the flow would profoundly impact bottom communities.
+The formation of Antarctic Bottom Water will also be reduced if coastal waters around Antarctica become warmer.
+These sinking waters carry oxygen from the surface to ocean’s abyssal depths.
+Interrupting this flow would profoundly impact bottom communities.

-Because the Antarctic continent is so isolated and largely inaccessible, sampling can only be done infrequently.
-Much of the early sampling was not done in a systematic or scientific manner.
+Because Antarctica is so isolated and difficult to access, sampling is infrequent.
+Much of the early sampling was not done in a systematic or scientific way.
 Even today, the number of people researching Antarctic flora is low, compared to those researching the flora in other parts of the world.
-In the past this has led to some overlap between collections, where a single species of plant has been given two separate names by two different collectors.
+In the past, this has led to some overlap between collections, where a single species of plant has been given two separate names by two different collectors.

-Comparatively little is known about Antarctic flora, and our knowledge is constantly being updated by new research.
+Relatively little is known about Antarctic flora.
+Our knowledge is constantly being updated by new research.